Content & Social Media

 Direct customer interaction

 Social commerce enables two-way communication.
-Businesses can directly respond to questions, resolve complaints, and build relationships.
+Businesses can respond directly to questions, resolve complaints and build relationships.
 This personal approach strengthens customer loyalty.

 Data-driven insights

-About half of your customers can't precisely articulate what they're looking for.
-With AI-powered visual search, Pinterest helps people find what they want faster and directly converts inspiration into purchases.
+“About half of your customers cannot precisely put into words what they are looking for.
+With AI-driven visual search, Pinterest helps people find what they want faster and turns inspiration directly into purchases.”

 — Pinterest Business team